Specialty Food Association: Award programs

 SFA produces the annual Sofi Awards, which recognize creativity and taste across multiple food categories in the specialty food products industry.
 Gold, Silver, Bronze and New Product winners are announced in the spring and highlighted at both Fancy Food Shows.
 At each Summer show, a Product of the Year is announced.
 The annual Leadership Awards honor industry leaders who are active members of the SFA and who are spearheading positive environmental, community, and business practices.

 The SFA's Hall of Fame for the specialty food industry's mission is to honor individuals whose accomplishments, impact, contributions, innovations, and successes within the specialty food industry deserve praise and recognition.
 Multiple individuals are inducted into the Hall of Fame each year.
 The Association’s Lifetime Achievement Awards recognize and celebrate extraordinary industry pioneers.

-Location

-Specialty Food Association (formerly NASFT) is currently located at 136 Madison Ave in New York City.